robotpy/robotpy-docs/install/cscore.rst

    .. note:: robotpy-cscore has not been tested on Windows

 2. Install Python 3 (cscore is not supported on Python 2) and development headers
+3. Ensure that you have a recent version of pip3/setuptools installed (either via pip3 or using a Linux package manager)

+   * It has been reported that build failures may occur with certain combinations of pip/setuptools installed

-3. Install Numpy (either via pip3 or using a Linux package manager)
+4. Install Numpy (either via pip3 or using a Linux package manager)
-4. Install OpenCV (either via a Linux package manager or compile from source)
+5. Install OpenCV (either via a Linux package manager or compile from source)

    * If you compile from source, you **must** enable shared library support, cscore cannot use a statically compiled OpenCV python module at this time

-5. Install robotpy-cscore via pip3.
+6. Install robotpy-cscore via pip3.
 It should be as easy as running ``pip3 install --no-build-isolation robotpy-cscore`` -- though be warned, it takes several minutes to compile!